ShivangiSingh17/Java-Jet/README.md

 The clone() method is defined in the Object class.
 #### *Why do we need this clone() method??*
-This clone() method saves the extra processing task for creating the exact copy of an object.
+This clone() method saves the extra prosessing task for creating the exact copy of an object.
 If we perform it by using the new keyword, it will take a lot of time that is why we use object cloning.
 Example of clone() method is [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class%20and%20Objects.java).

 ### Java.lang.StringBuffer.appendCodePoint() Method *{RARELY USED}*
-This method is used to append the string representation of the codepoint argument.
+This method is used to append the string representattion of the codepoint argument.
 The syntax followed is: public StringBuffer appendCodePoint(int cp).

 ###### Parameter: